mrsilver76/plex-autoshutdown/README.md

 - Ensure that “Wake the computer to run this task” is turned off.
 - Click on “OK”.

-> :warning: If you run the script too frequently then the server may turn off whilst you are picking something else to watch.

 ## Installation instructions (Linux)

-You need to set up a cron to run this task.
-These instructions assume that you want to turn your server off from between midnight and 5:45am.
+These instructions assume that you want to turn your server off from between midnight and 5:45am and that you will check the server status every 15 minutes.

+> :warning: If you check the server status too frequently then there is a higher chance that the server will power off whilst you are picking something else to play.

+You need to set up a cron to run this task:

 - Type `crontab -e`
 - Add the following line to the bottom of the crontab file: `0,15,30,45 0-5 * * * /path/to/plex-autoshutdown.sh >/dev/null`
 - Make sure you change `/path/to/plex-autoshutdown.sh` to the correct full path and location.
 - Save the file.

 As the script outputs messages, this will be emailed to you.
-The use of `>/dev/null` ensures that this does not happen.
+The use of `>/dev/null` ensures that this does not happen but you can also redirect it to a file if you wish.

-> :warning: If you run the script too frequently then the server may turn off whilst you are picking something else to watch.

 ## Configuring automatic power on

 Most modern computer BIOS’ allow you to configure a computer to power on at a specific time.
 You will need to Google the brand of your computer/motherboard to find out how to access the BIOS.
 If it usually through pressing one of the F keys on power up.

 Whilst you are configuring this, we recommend you enable the “automatically power on after power loss” option.

+## Known issues

+- The Plex API will often incorrectly report that content is being streamed for several minutes after it has been stopped.
+There is no workaround for this.
+- There is no validation of the Plex token.
+If you've supplied one that doesn't work then the script will incorrectly report that something is being streamed and your server will never shut down.

 ## Questions/problems?